copernicus-mogley/zkav.club/README.md

 An on-site, volunteer-run media lab where attendees can document conversations, ideas, and stories in high-quality AV—building a shared, open archive for the community.

-How it works: Record with our crew • We edit • You approve • Published under Creative Commons (CC BY-SA)
+How it works: Find us at an event • Record with our crew • We edit • You approve • Published under Creative Commons (CC BY-SA)

 [Read the details](/recording-station/).